How two journalists managed to share the horror stories of Mariupol with the world

 Their reporting has been so damning that the Russian government has attempted to smear them.
 The Russian embassy in London posted a series of tweets claiming Maloletka’s photos of the maternity hospital were fake and calling him as a “famous propagandist photographer”; Twitter removed the tweets for violating hateful conduct and abusive behavior polices related to denying violent events.

-Leonard said the comments “disgusted” him, knowing what he knows about the journalists’ commitment to fairness.
+Leonard said the comments “disgusted” him, knowing what he does about the journalists’ commitment to fairness.
 During Russia’s 2014 incursion, Chernov covered both sides of the war, including embedding with Russian separatists for months and producing “stories on families all huddled in basements and all the hardships they had to endure.”
 The work drew praise from Russian state TV, Leonard said, “yet when he does the same to show the other side, they take a very different position.”

 And while this story is personal to them — Ukrainians portraying devastation wreaked on Ukraine — Leonard said they are doing it without taking sides or displaying an agenda.
 “Their commitment is to the subjects,” he said.
 “And in that sense, they’re very pure-hearted journalists.”